-In July of this year, retailers in Western Australia, Queensland and Victoria stopped providing their customers with single-use shopping bags, a practice ACT, South Australia and Tasmania shops have been following for years.
+In July 2019, retailers in Western Australia, Queensland and Victoria stopped providing their customers with single-use shopping bags, a practice ACT, South Australia and Tasmania shops have been following for years.
 Now Perth shoppers without bags of their own have to buy reusable bags at checkout – and they were not happy about it at all.
-One disgruntled shopper took it so badly they stole shopping carts in order to protest the ban.This reaction caused Coles – one of the largest retailers in the country and hence largest contributors to plastic waste – to un-ban plastic bags almost immediately, frustrating activists and environmentalists across Australia.
+One disgruntled shopper took it so badly they stole shopping carts in order to protest the ban.This reaction caused Coles – one of the largest retailers in the country and hence largest contributors to plastic waste – to un-ban plastic bag almost immediately, frustrating activists and environmentalists across Australia.
 But was the plan, the ban, and the reaction ever warranted?
-Would banning plastic bags from shops had a noticeable impact?
+Would banning plastic bag from shops had a noticeable impact?
 And are reusable bags any better for the environment?
 These questions felt strangely absent from much of the news stories around this event, so today we’re taking a dive into the plastic bag ban to see if we can find the real answers.

 Is the Plastic Bag Ban a Good Idea?

 The plastic bag ban is part of a worldwide trend with the commendable objective of reducing the amount of plastic waste that clogs up our landfills, waterways, oceans and other spaces.
 On the surface, it makes perfect sense.
 Using one bag many times surely means less waste plastic than disposing of a bag after each purchase.
 It’s an important matter as the volume of bags involved is staggering.
-Woolworths, for example, gives out over 3.2 billion single-use plastic bags to its customers each year.However, a number of recent studies have suggested that using reusable bags is not necessarily that much better than the single-use items.
+Woolworths, for example, gives out over 3.2 billion single-use plastic bag to its customers each year.However, a number of recent studies have suggested that using reusable bags is not necessarily that much better than the single-use items.
 In fact, the practice could be even more harmful to the environment.
 Such reasoning seems counterintuitive, but the major factor is the number of times the reusable bags are actually used.
 As these bags are stronger, they contain more plastic.
 So they have the potential to be even more polluting than the flimsier single-use items.It’s also relevant to note that single-use bags are in fact often reused.
 Sometimes they’re used again for shopping, but more commonly for various purposes around the home.
 This means that so-called single-use bags may not be as bad as they appear.
 To understand the issue better, here’s a look into why we use so much plastic, how it can be a problem and an overview of the pros and cons of single- and multiple-use bags.

 How Do We Use So Much Plastic